Speed and quality are not trade-off

 Leap before you look.
 Haste makes waste.
-These are ancient proverbs, meaning opposite to each other.
-It seems a speed-or-quality issue has been long bothering human beings, but nowadays, speed appears dominant, maybe because of the rapid change of the times.
-Mark Zuckerberg, the star of the digital era, well expressed the priority of the present-day business, “Done is better than perfect.”
-I’m always in haste like the devil, but am not going to deny the spirit of painstaking and slow work.
-I don’t think speed and quality are necessarily trade-off concepts.
+These are famous ancient proverbs, meaning opposite to each other.
+It seems a speed-vs-quality issue has been long bothering us human beings.
+Speed, however, appears dominant nowadays because of the rapid change of the times, maybe.
+Mark Zuckerberg, the star of the digital era, well expressed the priority of the present-day business “Done is better than perfect.”
+I’m always in haste like the devil but don’t deny the spirit of painstaking and slow work.
+In fact, I don’t think speed and quality are necessarily trade-off concepts.

 Among our product lineup, there’s a unique table collection.
 In the process of order placement for the collection, customers are supposed to select lumber boards for their table tops, to begin with.
 Basically, the table tops are not shaped into a square, but the shape of the edges is left as is: the outline of a tree trunk.
-Wood is natural material, with no two exactly the same in shape, color, character, etc. This is what makes this collection special and popular, and makes our craftspeople so nervous.
+Wood is natural material, with no two exactly the same in shape, color, character, etc. This is what makes this collection special and popular, and makes our craftspeople so nervous as well.
 The chief in charge of the collection says “I always feel anxious, worried if I’ve done anything wrong, if everything goes in order, etc. because mistakes are never allowed.
 I measure more than three times, cut once.”
-By such reason, we appreciate your kind patience for this table collection, IPPONGI needs some more time, compared with other collections.
+By such reason, we appreciate your kind patience as this table collection, IPPONGI needs some more time, compared with other collections.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.